ConstantRobotics-Ltd/VSource/README.md

 endif()
 ```

-File **3rdparty/CMakeLists.txt** adds folder **VSource** to your project and excludes test application and example (VSource class test applications and example of custom video source class implementation) from compiling.
+File **3rdparty/CMakeLists.txt** adds folder **VSource** to your project and excludes test application and example (VSource class test applications and example of custom video source class implementation) from compiling (by default test application and example are excluded from compiling if **VSource** included as sub-repository).
 Your repository new structure will be:

 ```bash
 CMakeLists.txt